Wick Park Historic District: Surrounding features

 Running through the western portion of the district is Fifth Avenue, which is lined with stately homes that were built by members of the area's elite.
 The most well-preserved of these homes are located along the upper reaches of the street, near Gypsy Lane, in the North Heights neighborhood.
 On the western edge of Wick Park, on Fifth Avenue, stands the Neoclassical landmark Stambaugh Auditorium, which is also listed on the National Register.

 The most prominent landmark located south of the Wick Park Historic District is the former Pollock estate, which sits along the main artery of Wick Avenue.
 Restored and expanded in the 1980s, the mansion was turned into an upscale hotel known as the Wick-Pollock Inn.
 Since the hotel's closure in the late 1990s, the university allowed the renovated structure to sit vacant.
-However, in February 2010, the YSU Board of Trustees voted to restore the home and designate it as the official residence of the university president.
+However, in February 2010, YSU's board of trustees voted to restore the home and designate it as the official residence of the university president.
 YSU students have led recent efforts to restore the historic sunken garden located behind the structure.

 The George J. Renner, Jr. House, a house listed individually on the National Register, is also included in the district.